xcart/xcart-docs/_pages/kb_en/modules/pin_codes/setup.md

 The following settings can be adjusted:

-* **Show only ESD related fulfilment statuses**: If enabled, there will be only 3 order fulfilment statuses available: _New_, _Delivered_ and _Will Not Deliver_.
-You can rename them using the addon {% link "Custom Order Statuses" ref_7FIU2sxJ %}, if necessary.
+* **Show only ESD related fulfilment statuses**: If you sell only PIN codes or downloadable products and want to get rid of any fulfilment statuses that are used for tangible goods, but not for PIN codes/e-goods, enable this option.
+It will disable all the standard X-Cart order fulfilment statuses except for the following three: _New_, _Delivered_ and _Will Not Deliver_.
+If you wish you can rename the statuses as you require using the addon {% link "Custom order statuses" ref_7FIU2sxJ %}.

-* **Approve before providing access**: If enabled, the initial fulfilment status for each new order with a PIN code will be set automatically to _Waiting for approve_, and the buyer will get the code only after the fulfilment status for the order has been changed to anything other than _Will Not Deliver_.
-If disabled, the buyer will get the code right after the order has been paid for.
+* **Approve before providing access**: Disable this option if you want the buyer of a PIN code to automatically get the code they have purchased as soon as they have paid for the order.
+Enable this option if you want all orders for PIN codes to be submitted to you for manual review first so you can approve or forbid access to the codes.
+(In the manual review mode, all PIN code orders will be created with the fulfilment status _Waiting for approve_; for the buyer to get the code, you will need to reset the order fulfilment status from _Waiting for approve_ to any other status, except for _Will not deliver_).